This is a sponsored post.

 Unlike it’s neighboring quarters, the Jewish Quarter is mostly residential.
 It has an airy feel to it, more peaceful than the bustling Muslim and Christian Quarters.
 It’s modern stone buildings are home to some 4,500 people.
-The quarter was mostly rebuilt after 1967 since it was heavily shelled during the War of Independence in 1948.
-Reconstruction was accompanied by extensive archaeological excavations and there are many interesting sites here, including the Cardo, an ancient Roman street that was once a marketplace.
+The quarter, rebuilt after 1967 due to heavy shelling during the War of Independence in 1948, was reconstructed accompanied by extensive archaeological excavations and there are many interesting sites here.
+One, the Cardo, is an ancient Roman street that was once a marketplace.

-Thursday, the day I took the tour, is a popular Bar Mitzvah day, when families walk, dance and sing their way towards to the Western Wall with drums, shofar, and a huge dose of enthusiasm.
+Thursday, the day I took the tour, is a popular Bar Mitzvah day, when families walk, dance and sing their way towards to the Western Wall with drums and shofar.
 The air was filled with music, laughing and cheerful blue and white polka dotted balloons, shimmering in the sunshine.

 The Western Wall

-Our first sight of the Western Wall came from an overlook with an amazing view.
-Also known as the “Wailing Wall”, it is a site of extreme spiritual significance.
-One of the holiest of Jewish sites, I couldn’t help but feel humbled at being there.
+Our first sight of the Western Wall came from an overlook with an breathtaking view.
+Also known as the “Wailing Wall”, this site, one of the holiest of Jewish sites, is of extreme spiritual significance,and I couldn’t help but feel humbled at being there.

 There were crowds everywhere, but when I closed my eyes, I felt a powerful sense of awe.

 The Temple Mount

 This tour is unlike most other Old City tours as it takes you up on the Temple Mount.
 To get there, you need to wait in the security line, which can take a while, so don a hat and lather on the suntan lotion as there isn’t much shade.
 There’s plenty of entertainment, though – Gary regaled us with legends and stories of Jerusalem as we waited.